psysrc/blip/docs/design_ecosystem.md

     style o fill:#ddd,color:#000,stroke:#333
 ```

-You can use Interpret Mode with the `-i` / `--interpret` flag to run a Blip program directly.
+You can run `blip` in Interpret Mode with the `-i` / `--interpret` flag to run a Blip program directly.
 The CLI output will be the result of the Blip program's execution.

 To run a Blip program, the interpreter needs to be given any string inputs that the program has to process.